-Policies related to actions taken, and actions planned and targets set for the next reference period, and described in Appendix 1 of AXA IM Sustainable Finance Disclosure Statement related to consideration of PAI at both entity and product levels, have been approved the relevant governing bodies in a continuous manner in the previous years under AXA IM RI Governance process, and - where relevant - shared or validated by AXA IM Management Board and shared with and acknowledged by the Executive Management of AXA IM Deutschland in June 2024.
+Policies related to actions taken, and actions planned and targets set for the next reference period, and described in Appendix 1 of AXA IM Sustainable Finance Disclosure Statement related to consideration of PAI at both entity and product levels, have been approved the relevant governing bodies in a continuous manner in the previous years under the AXA IM RI Governance process, and - where relevant - shared or validated by AXA IM Management Board.
 The relevant governing bodies are described in sub-section "Governance & committees" of section I regarding AXA IM approach to integrate sustainability risks.